 Every packaging must comply with the strict guidelines laid out by regulatory bodies.
 These often include dimensions and colours of graphical elements on the product packaging.
 Such minute details can be easily overlooked by the reviewers and the packaging can be disapproved by the regulatory bodies.

-4 Ways an Online Artwork Comparison Tool Can Help
+4 Ways an Online PDF Comparison Tool Can Help

 An online PDF comparison tool is a great way to see what changes have been in a PDF file.
 When it comes to artworks, PDF is the preferred format because of its wide compatibility with various programs.
 With an artwork comparison tool, the management can easily look at what changes have been made in the file or compare it with a reference file to check for errors.